T-bagwell/LCS/README.md

 # LCS
-Read file loop and remux the file to the other file
+Read file loop and remux the file to the other file.

+Read one input file, and loop read the streams of the files, read from the head when read end of the file. remuxing frames to a new format from the input file.

 # Depend
 FFmpeg - code base libav*

-# on OS X
+# Build on OS X
 make

 # Run